GALLERY

 d) To clean the footing, use a cut down toothbrush and brush it in an outward direction.
 It is very important that the footings on plates, jars and lids are clean so they do not adhere to what they are standing on when being fired.

-e) When being held at an angle to dry, the base may run off leaving a thick line, so scrape this and any others lumps down and remove any strange objects like hair, dirt, etc.
+e) When being held at an angle to dry, the base may run off leaving a thick line, so scrape this and any other lumps down and remove any strange objects like hair, dirt, etc.

 f) Dip a paintbrush into the small bowl of glaze-base for repairing and fill up any small indents and the holes on the edge where your fingers held it; in seconds these parts will dry and can be leveled out.